QuickBooks HelpQuickBooksHelpIntuit

 Can I execute the EU's Standard Contractual Clauses with Mailchimp?

-The EU's Standard Contractual Clauses (“SCCs”) are directly incorporated into our Data Processing Addendum (DPA) which automatically forms part of our Standard Terms of Use (our contract with you) and applies to customer data protected by European data protection laws (including the GDPR).
+The Standard Contractual Clauses (“SCCs”) are directly incorporated into our Data Processing Addendum (DPA) which automatically forms part of our Standard Terms of Use (our contract with you) and applies to customer data protected by European data protection laws (including the GDPR).

 Mailchimp